Entware/entware-packages/README.md

 # entware-packages feed
 Openwrt packages are modified to be used with entware.
-This repository is based on https://github.com/openwrt/packages Some of the packges are modified to be installed in /opt folder.
-Some packages will be modified as needed.
+This repository is based on https://github.com/openwrt/packages .
+Some of the packges are modified to be installed in /opt folder.
+Some packages will be modified later as needed.
 Extra changes and patches are added to use these packages with glibc and uclibc-ng.

 The original README.md from https://github.com/openwrt/packages follows: